romellfudi/VoIpUSSD/README.md

 ## Overlay Service Widget (not required)

-A problem huge working with ussd is you cant invisible, disenable, resize or put on back in progressDialog But now on Android O, Google allow build a nw kind permission from overlay widget, my solution was a widget call OverlayShowingService:
+A huge problem working with ussd is you can not invisible, disenable, resize or put on back in progressDialog But now on Android O, Google allow build a nw kind permission from overlay widget, my solution was a widget call OverlayShowingService:
 For use need add permissions at AndroidManifest: